shrft/laravel-admin-bar/readme.md

 php artisan vendor:publish --provider="Shrft\AdminBar\AdminBarServiceProvider"
 ```

+If you visit your page, you already have Admin bar!

 # Basic Usage

 You can configure how and when admin bar should be shown via the configuration file called `adminbar.php`.